 BRYNHILD BYE-TILLER (born in Levanger, Norway 1968) is a visual artist and a photographer based in Trondheim, Norway.
-She works with camera-based art, participatory art, public art, activism, site specific interventions and ephemeral art.
+She works with lens-based art, participatory art, site specific art, public art and ephemeral art.
 Her photographic work is dedicated to documenting issues like gender, social justice, migration, racism and humanitarian affairs.
 She has a collaborative approach to her art projects.
 She collaborates with public institutions, organizations, associations, volunteers, individuals, groups, artists and other professionals.

-Photography, methods of participation and knowledge production is important parts of the work.
+Documentary photography, methods of participation, activism and knowledge production are important parts of the artistic work.

 Selection of resent artistic work:

 5. "Bridging Zip-Code 65" (2016)

 6. "Photo workshop as a method of participation" (2017)